 Philosophy and Ethics

-For further details of each subject, the exam board, how the subject is examined, and the content covered, please go to the Subjects page under ‘Curriculum’.
+For further details of each subject, the exam board, how the subject is examined, and the content covered, please see the Sixth Form Prospectus on the ‘Joining our Sixth Form‘ tab above or each subject page under the ‘Curriculum’ tab.

 Additional Academic Opportunities

-After their AS exams, a number of Year 12 students may opt to take the Extended Project Qualification (EPQ) on a research question of their choosing.
+During Year 12, students can apply to take the Extended Project Qualification (EPQ) on a research question of their choosing.
 They are allocated a member of staff as a supervisor, devise their own question and complete independent research to produce an extended essay or piece in response.

-As well as the Level 3 qualifications outlined above, students have the opportunity to resit their GCSE English Language and Maths, if they did not achieve a C grade or above at GCSE.
+As well as the Level 3 qualifications outlined above, students have the opportunity to resit their GCSE English Language and Maths, if they did not achieve a 4 grade or above at GCSE.

 A small number of Year 13 students have a weekly work experience placement as part of their Programme of Study.
 In the past, these placements have included work with a local accountancy firm, a local bank, a nursery school, and mechanics.
-All students are encouraged to seek a short work experience placement during their holidays, to further develop key employability skills.
+All students are encouraged to seek a short work experience placement in the holidays and virtual work experience opportunities are continually advertised, to further develop key employability skills.